 What are the 1980s famous for?
-Perhaps the rise of Madonna and Michael Jackson in western pop, or MTV bringing a new era into music.
+Perhaps the rise of Madonna and Michael Jackson in pop, or MTV bringing a new era into music.
 Maybe the arrival of Michael Jordan on the NBA scene or Vince McMahon creating a wrestling revolution with the birth of WrestleMania.
 Some would say Pacman, IBM or Apple’s innovation of the Macintosh, or the rise of Nintendo, who would become a video gaming giant for years to come.
 Or possibly, in football terms, Juventus, and their dominance over Italy with some of the greatest names in football.

 Trapattoni’s revolution in Turin began in 1980 with the signing of Irishman Liam Brady from Arsenal for a reported fee of £500,000.
-Having already won two Scudetti before the turn of the decade, Trapattoni felt the signing of Brady could bolster the side and take Juventus to the promised land of a European Cup success.
+Having already won two titles before the turn of the decade, Trapattoni felt the signing of Brady could bolster the side and take Juventus to the promised land of a European Cup success.

 They would remain unbeaten for the final two months of the campaign, a phase which saw them move above their capital rivals and to the summit of the league.
-Despite crashing out of the UEFA Cup and the Coppa Italia at the semi-final stage, they refuse to let their disappointments affect their league form.
-Juventus won the league by finishing two points ahead of Roma, who endured a faltering end to the season.
+Despite crashing out of the UEFA Cup and the Coppa Italia at the semi-final stage, they refused to let their disappointments affect their league form.
+Juve won the league by finishing two points ahead of Roma, who endured a faltering end to the season.
 This would prove to be the start of one of the most dominant sides in Italian football history.

-Juventus started the 1981/82 Serie A season with the hope of retaining their championship and winning their 20th title.
+Juventus started the 1981/82 Serie A season with the hope of retaining their crown and winning their 20th title.
 Success would grant them a second yellow star above their logo and become the first Italian side to achieve the illustrious honour.
 Their nearest challengers were Fiorentina, who were looking forward with optimism after a change in ownership.

 Flavio Pontello had purchased La Viola in 1980 and instantly stamped his authority in Tuscany.
 His changes included a new logo and anthem – which disappointed many – but that would be forgotten with his willingness to spend to improve Fiorentina on the pitch.
 Some of his high-profile purchases included Daniel Bertoni from Sevilla and Francesco Graziani from Torino, who would add a new dimension to the side.

-Liam Brady’s goal proved to be his last for the club as he was replaced by Michel Platini.
+Brady’s goal proved to be his last for the club as he was replaced by Michel Platini.
 Italian league laws at the time indicated that clubs could only have two foreign players in their side, and Platini was preferred over the Irishman.
-The move would be a massive one for the club, one that they would relish in the years to follow.
+The move would be a massive one for the club, one they would relish in the years to follow.

 The 1982/83 season had different aspirations as compared to the previous years.
 Juventus had never won a European Cup before and they felt this was their best chance.
 They started their campaign off against Danish side Hvidovre in the first round, overcoming their test by seven goals to four on aggregate, with Platini and Rossi the stars of both legs.
 This was followed by a clash against Belgian champions Standard Liège, who they dispatched 3-1 on aggregate, with Rossi at the double in the second leg.